biopragmatics/oquat/docs/unknowns/source/uberon.md

 | OBOL:accepted    |       98 | [UBERON:0000020](http://purl.obolibrary.org/obo/UBERON_0000020), [UBERON:0001463](http://purl.obolibrary.org/obo/UBERON_0001463), [UBERON:0003522](http://purl.obolibrary.org/obo/UBERON_0003522), [UBERON:0003578](http://purl.obolibrary.org/obo/UBERON_0003578), [UBERON:0003597](http://purl.obolibrary.org/obo/UBERON_0003597), ... |
 | OBOL:exploratory |        1 | [UBERON:0003661](http://purl.obolibrary.org/obo/UBERON_0003661)                                                                                                                                                                                                                                                                          |

-## `OMD` (1)
+## `OMD`

+There are 1 usages of `OMD` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OMD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OMD).

 | curie            |   usages | nodes                                                           |
 |------------------|----------|-----------------------------------------------------------------|
 | OMD:neural+plate |        1 | [UBERON:0003075](http://purl.obolibrary.org/obo/UBERON_0003075) |

-## `OldNeuroNames` (8)
+## `OldNeuroNames`

+There are 8 usages of `OldNeuroNames` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OldNeuroNames)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OldNeuroNames).

 | curie                     |   usages | nodes                                                           |
 |---------------------------|----------|-----------------------------------------------------------------|